How to Calculate Golf Handicap - The Basics

 So what should you do about calculating your handicap?
 It depends, but you have a couple of options:

-- If you plan to play in official amateur golf tournaments, you need an offical USGA Handicap Index.
+- If you plan to play in official amateur golf tournaments, you need an official USGA Handicap Index.
 Local golf courses often have this service available as long as you live within 50 miles of the course.
 You may want to start by contacting your local state golf association - the list can be found here.